-Developing countries see digital identity and strong levels of identity assurance as a necessary enabler allowing people to engage in economic opportunities.
-In more robust economies, digital identity is more of a convenience; the depth and breadth of citizen-supporting infrastructure has been sufficient enough to stand on its own without major technological enhancements (though of course some improvements have been required to move forward).
-The belief of digital identity as solely an enabler of economic opportunity or a convenience in a modern world is changing; the change is being driven by a world where the lines between "online" and "offline" are blurring thanks to the ubiquity of mobile devices.
+Developing countries often see digital identity and strong levels of identity assurance as a necessary enabler allowing people to engage in economic opportunities.
+In more robust economies, digital identity is often viewed as more of a convenience; the depth and breadth of citizen-supporting infrastructure has been sufficient enough to stand on its own without major technological enhancements (though of course some improvements have been required to move forward).
+The belief of digital identity as solely an enabler of economic opportunity or a convenience in a modern world is changing; the change is being driven by a world where the lines between "online" and "offline" are blurring thanks to the prevalence of mobile devices and the increase of identity-related cybercrime and fraud.